Vincent Korda

-Vincent Korda (22 June 1897 – 4 January 1979) was a Hungarian-born art director, later settling in Britain.
-Born in Túrkeve in what was then the Austro-Hungarian Empire, he was the younger brother of Alexander and Zoltan Korda.
+Vincent Korda (22 June 1897 – 4 January 1979) was a Hungarian-born artist and art director, born in Túrkeve in what was then the Austro-Hungarian Empire.
+From 1918 to 1921 he lived and worked in the Nagybánya artists' colony, which was then a town in eastern Hungary.
+He continued to work as an artist in Paris and Cagnes-sur-Mer from 1923 to 1933.
+He become an art director in 1931, settling in Britain in 1933.
+He was the younger brother of Alexander and Zoltan Korda.
 He was nominated for four Academy Awards, winning once.
 He died in London, England.
-He is the father of writer and editor Michael Korda, and the grandfather of Chris Korda.
+He is the father of four children, including writer and editor Michael Korda, and the grandfather of Chris Korda.

 Academy Awards

 Korda won an Academy Award for Best Art Direction and was nominated for three more: